Wait, what? Foraging for Edible Wild Plants (or Parts Thereof) in Winter, seriously?

 Yup!
 Trust me.
 Don’t stop reading.
 Stay with me here.

-If I can do it, you can do it!
+Remember, if I can do it, you can do it!
 Plus foraging this time of year it helps beat the winter blues or what is referred to as seasonal affective disorder.

 But let’s get this straight: Foraging for wild plant foods during a Nebraska winter is not easy.
 It’s tough, it’s rough, it’s cold, it’s hard work.
 It’s challenging, to say the least.
 Frigid temperatures, snow cover and low-light add to the difficulty.
 Winter foraging can sometimes be about slim-pickings, too.
 However, if you have basic knowledge of specific plants, bundle up with the proper clothing and put forth the effort to find and correctly harvest them, you’ll enjoy a variety of nutritious, natural foods, from greens to nuts to roots to fruits, even during the snowiest, coldest parts of winter in the Cornhusker State.